-Today I’d like to welcome guest poster Lucia Hadella who is going to teach us all about medicinal mushrooms that are good for our health.
+Today I’d like to welcome guest writer Lucia Hadella who is going to teach us all about medicinal mushrooms that are good for our health.
 You can read more about Lucia at the end of this post!

 Are you feeling sluggish?
 Sniffly?
 Maybe you’ve decided your weekly health regime needs a reboot.
 Some folks turn to medicinal mushrooms to supplement a healthy lifestyle, and they may just be onto something!
 There are so many tantalizing claims about how medicinal mushrooms may improve your well being, but trying to research these health benefits can prove overwhelming!

 One reason for this barrage of information surrounding medicinal mushrooms is that many have been used for centuries in various cultures, though often their benefits have not been verified through clinical trials.
 In fact, what we think of as “modern” medicine has only recently started to study the possible uses of medicinal mushrooms in formal scientific trials – with promising results!

 I don’t know about you, but the emerging research on medicinal mushrooms, paired with less formalized claims about their benefits, make me curious to learn more about them and try them for myself.
 There are few adverse effects reported for most popular medicinal mushrooms, which is good news if you are hoping to give them a try!

 In this post, I will highlight six popular medicinal mushrooms, offering a glimpse into some of their potential benefits and linking those claims back to scientific studies whenever I can.

 The chaga fungus (Inonotus obliquus) has been dubbed the King of Medicinal Mushrooms, and for good reason!
 Hailing from the cold forests of the northern hemisphere and growing primarily on birch trees, the hard, blackened chaga fungus is widely praised for its myriad health benefits.